-The proposed use designations could expand the MPCA's regulatory authority over a small number of non-point pollution sources.
-For example, activities that require a NPDES/SDS Construction Stormwater General Permit could be impacted by this rulemaking because cold water habitats are "special waters" as defined in the general permit (S-53).
-Dependent upon the type of construction activities and proximity to the water body, the permittee may be required to implement additional BMPs.
+- 7. Construction stormwater: Activities that require a NPDES/SDS Construction Stormwater General Permit could be impacted by this rulemaking because coldwater habitats are "special waters" as defined in the general permit (S-37).
+Dependent upon the type of construction activities and proximity to the water body, the permittee may be required to implement additional BMPs. - 8.
+Other: The MPCA did not identify any facilities in this category which are adjacent to or less than 1 mile upstream of proposed coldwater habitat stream reaches.